Sligo, Missouri: History

+Early history

 The building of the iron ore blast furnace by the Sligo Furnace Company brought many needed jobs to the residents of Dent County and the surrounding counties when it opened in 1880.
 A town was soon formed at the furnace site and was named Sligo after the parent company.

+Population boom and company town life

 Many workers flocked to Sligo in search of jobs, and as the population increased, the company began to build homes for the workers which they rented for $1 or $2 per month, depending on the size of the house.
 They also built a store, barber shop, Post Office and schoolhouse.
 The population grew to over 1,000 people in the early days, and at the height of the furnace operation over 3,000 people worked in the Sligo community.

 Whenever early residents weren't hunting and fishing for food that didn't have to be purchased at the company store, they could be found enjoying themselves at local dances.
 For several years after the opening of the Sligo Furnace, the residents of Sligo were without a church or church leader.
-The Sligo Furnace Company Superintendent was the supreme law, saloons or gambling halls were forbidden by the company, and any man found in trouble lost his job.
+The Sligo Furnace Company Superintendent was the supreme law—saloons and gambling halls were forbidden by the company, and any man found in trouble lost his job.

-Sligo had lawlessness like any other company town however.
+Sligo had lawlessness like any other company town, however.
 Rowdiness and drunkenness amongst the younger male residents was not uncommon when workers were off the clock.
 Illegal moonshine could be obtained from "Money Cave" at Mint Spring located on the upper Meramec River or legal liquor could be shipped in from nearby Salem.
 Poker and dice games were also prevalent in early Sligo.